Board of Directors

 He received his PhD from the University of New South Wales in 1976 and then worked for Marconi Avionics in the UK as a project engineer designing aerospace computing systems.
 On his return to Australia he worked on industrial automation and robotics systems before joining the University of Wollongong in 1982 where he is now Dean of Engineering and Information Sciences.
 He has served on other non-profit company boards, including the Wollongong Conservatorium of Music and the WIN-Wollongong Symphony Orchestra and several National Research Centres.
 His three daughters all went to St Mary's and he enjoys tennis, cycling and bushwalking.

-She has worked previously within the Diocese of Wollongong and is currently employed within South Eastern Sydney Local Health District.
+She has worked previously within the Diocese of Wollongong and South Eastern Sydney Local Health District, is currently employed with a Professional Services firm delivering assurance reviews to a variety of organisations.
 Michelle has been on the Board of St Marys since 2009 and is Chair of the Finance and Audit Committee.
-Michelle and Damien have four children, two of whom are currently in Catholic secondary schools with the other two studying at UOW.
-Michelle is involved in her Parish through Youth Group and Mass commitments; and is a member of a local Bushcare group.
+Michelle and Damien have four children and she is involved in her Parish through mass commitments is a member of a local Bushcare group.
 She enjoys yoga and walking.

 Michael is a Chartered Accountant who has focussed on the provision of audit, risk and governance related matters in a variety of industries for over 20 years.